crash-lang/crash/compiler/README.md

 # Crash Compiler

-The compiler is the heart of the every language.
+The compiler is the heart of every language.
-Until we're not able to program and run any compiler in Crash itself, we will continue writing the Crash Compiler in Rust.
+Until we're not able to program or run any compiler in Crash itself, we will continue writing the Crash Compiler in Rust.

 #### State Declaration

-Crash is a completely new language.
-So we have a lot of work to do, before we can run the first programs innit.
+Crash is a completely new language, so we have a lot of work to do, before we can run the first programs with it.

-These Symbols and their colors show the current state of everything, that should work in the future.
+These Symbols and their colors show the current state of some feature.

+- (✅) This feature is fully implemented and it's working flawless
+- (🚧) We're making progress on implementing this feature; Don't expect it to function the way it should
 - (❌) This feature is not implemented yet
-- (🚧) Feature is in progress and may already be implemented; Don't expect it to function the way it should
-- (✅) This feature is fully implemented and working flawless

 ### Compiler Targets
 Following targets are planned to be supported.